Track-Based Triggers for Exotic Signatures: Benchmark model performance

-For simplicity, this study focuses on prompt dark meson decays to light quarks, $d\bar{d}$, and counts the number of stable charged particles above a given \pt threshold in psuedorapidity $|\eta|<2.5$.
+Because all tracks from the model considered here are prompt, the selection strategy is relatively straightforward.
+The number of stable charged particles within tracker acceptance and above a given \pt threshold are counted per event.
 It is assumed that the track-trigger would have sufficient longitudinal impact parameter resolution to associate tracks to the correct primary vertex, and neutral final state particles are neglected.

-All tracks from SUEP decays in the model used here are prompt, and therefore the selection is relatively straightforward.
-Table~\ref{tab:suep_acceff} summarises the object-level acceptance and efficiency definitions used in the study of SUEPs.
-As for all models in this paper, only charged and stable particles are considered by this selection.
+Table~\ref{tab:suep_acceff} summarizes SUEP object-level acceptance and efficiency definitions.
 Tracks within $|\eta| < 2.5$ are considered to be within the detector acceptance.
-The event level efficiency is $100\%$ for SUEPs since in all cases there are many tracks meeting this acceptance requirement.
-The efficiency is defined as the fraction of events where at least \nTracks tracks passing the acceptance requirement are reconstructed above the specified \pt threshold.
+The event level acceptance is $100\%$ in all cases because of the large multiplicity of charged particles.
+The efficiency is defined as the fraction of events where the number of tracks, \nTrack, that pass the specified \pt and $\eta$ requirements is above a certain threshold.

-A prospective trigger would then rely on distinguishing an anomalously large number of soft tracks to select SUEP events, where the key factor would be the \pt threshold at which track reconstruction begins.
-For SUEP signatures, signal to background discrimination decreases with increasing track \pt requirements.
-This study investigates a range of \pt thresholds, ranging from $0.5 < $~\pt$ < 2$ GeV.
-The lowest threshold represents the minimum charged particle \pt in most standard offline track reconstruction algorithms, aimed at charged particles that traverse a sufficient number of tracking detector layers~\cite{ATLAS_tracking_today, CMS_tracking_today}.
-The highest \pt threshold examined, \pt$=2$~GeV, is based on the minimum L1 tracking threshold of 2 to 3 GeV estimated by CMS for their Phase 2 trigger upgrade~\cite{Collaboration:2283192}.
-Above \pt $=2$~GeV, counting the \nTracks is no longer expected to be a powerful discriminator.
-See Figure~\ref{fig:suep_ptcuts} for number of reconstructed tracks in SUEP events above different track \pt thresholds.
+The most important parameter to consider is the \pt threshold at which track reconstruction begins.
+For SUEP signatures, signal to background discrimination decreases with increasing track \pt requirements, because track multiplicity is the most distinctive feature of these events.
+This study investigates a range of \pt thresholds, from $0.5 < \pt < 2$~GeV.
+The lowest threshold represents the minimum charged particle \pt for most standard offline track reconstruction algorithms, aimed at charged particles that traverse a sufficient number of tracking detector layers~\cite{ATLAS_tracking_today, CMS_tracking_today}.
+The highest \pt threshold examined, $\pt > 2$~GeV, is based on the minimum L1 tracking threshold of 2 to 3 GeV estimated by CMS for their Phase 2 trigger upgrade~\cite{CERN-LHCC-2020-004}.
+For the temperature considered, a threshold above \pt $=2$~GeV, counting the \nTrack is no longer expected to be a powerful discriminator.
+Figure~\ref{fig:suep_ptcuts} shows the number of reconstructed tracks in SUEP events above different track \pt thresholds.